 Here’s a really easy ingredient list for you:

 A completely optional, but really delicious extra you could throw in is some already cooked, chopped up breakfast sausage.
 I like the maple ones.
 It definitely adds some nice additional flavors.

-Also if you plan on using gluten free bread, the loaves are usually smaller than regular white bread.
 I suggest halving the butter, broth, and spices at first and then adding a little more as you’re cooking if you feel it needs more.